elabftw/elabdoc/doc/import-export.rst

 Very long exports will still be processed if you close your browser or navigate away.

 Note to Sysadmins: on a given instance, export jobs are processed only one at a time.
 Users can each keep only 6 exported files.
-They are stored in `cache` and will disappear if the container is destroyed.
+They are stored in `exports` within the elabFTW root folder.
+The `exports` folder may be mapped to a path outside the container to prevent exceeding the disk usage quota of the container.

 Exporting through CLI
 ---------------------